Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential equations: Sample H older continuity and differentiability

-Furthermore as second main result of this section we are interested in the assumptions on the angular power spectrum that imply the existence of differentiable modifications of isotropic GRFs.
-In particular in the context of approximate, numerical solutions of partial differential equations, regularity properties of samples are essential for the derivation of convergence rates for, e.g., finite element or finite difference discretizations. \begin{theorem} Let $T$ be a centered, isotropic Gaussian random field on~$\IS^2$ with angular power spectrum $(A_\ell, \ell \in \N_0)$.
-If the angular power spectrum satisfies Assumption~\ref{ass:summability-Al} with $d=3$ for some $\beta > 0$, then there exists a $C^\gg(\IS^2)$-valued modification of~$T$ for all $\gg < \gb/2$, i.e., the modification is $k$-times continuously differentiable with $k=\ceil{\gb/2}-1$ and the $k$-th derivatives are H\"older continuous with exponent $\gg-k$. \end{theorem} \begin{proof} Let us first observe that the made assumptions imply that $T$ has a continuous modification by Theorem~\ref{thm:Hoelder_cont_iGRF}.
-Without loss of generality let $T$ already be the continuous modification, which is an isotropic Gaussian random field with the same parameters and has a \KL expansion with the same parameters by Corollary~\ref{cor:KLexp_iGRF}.
-Let $k := \ceil{\gb/2}-1$, then
+\begin{theorem} Let $T$ be a centered, isotropic Gaussian random field on~$\IS^2$ with angular power spectrum $(A_\ell, \ell\in\N_0)$.
+If the angular power spectrum satisfies Assumption~\ref{asssummability-Al} with $d=3$ for some $\beta> 0$, then there exists a $C^\gg(\IS^2)$-valued modification of~$T$ for all $\gg< \gb/2$; that is, the modification is $k$-times continuously differentiable with $k=\lceil\gb/2 \rceil-1$, and the $k$th derivatives are H\"older continuous with exponent $\gg-k$. \end{theorem} \begin{pf} Let us first observe that the made assumptions imply that $T$ has a continuous modification by Theorem~\ref{thmHoeldercontiGRF}.
+Without loss of generality let $T$ already be the continuous modification, which is an isotropic Gaussian random field with the same parameters and has a Kar\-hunen--Lo\`eve expansion with the same parameters by Corollary~\ref{corKLexpiGRF}.
+Let $k:= \lceil\gb/2 \rceil-1$.
+Then